csirobigdata/spark-hpc/docs/INSTALLATION.md

     - The `mpirun` script/program must be visible via the `PATH` ENVironment variable.
 If your MPI distribution use a different name to `mpirun`, please set up an alias or symbolic link named `mpirun`.

+Spark-HPC also requires a JVM to be installed (1.7+)

 ### <a name="setup"></a> Setup

-1. Copy the Spark-HPC project directory to the desired location.
+1. Untar the Spark-HPC distribution bundle to the desired location.
-2. Set the `SPARKHPC_HOME` and `SPARKHPC_ROOT` environment variables to the base location used above.
+2. Set the `SPARKHPC_HOME` environment variables to the base location used above.
 3. Add `${SPARKHPC_HOME}/bin` to the system `PATH`.

 ### <a name="site_conf"></a> Site Wide Runtime Config

-Site wide runtime configuration options can be set by system administrators in the `set-env.sh` script in the `SPARKHPC_HOME` directory.
+Site wide runtime configuration options can be set by system administrators in the `set-env.sh` script in the `SPARKHPC_HOME/conf` directory.
 Please see comments in this script for a description of the available environment variables.

 Values in this file are overwritten by values in the [User Config](#user_conf)